symbol/symbol-docs/source/sdk.rst

 It enables developers to focus on their product rather than on the specific API details due to its higher abstraction.

-Learn how to use NEM's SDK following the :ref:`guided implementation examples <blog-categories>`.
+Learn how to use Catapult's SDK following the :ref:`guided implementation examples <blog-categories>`.

 *******************
 Supported languages